travis-ci/travis-ci.github.com/docs/user/languages/objective-c.md

     xcode_project: MyNewProject.xcodeproj # path to your xcodeproj folder
     xcode_scheme: MyNewProjectTests

 You can also specify an SDK using the `xcode_sdk` variable.
-This needs to be on the form `iphonesimulatorX.Y` where `X.Y` is the version you want to test against.
+This needs to be in the form `iphonesimulatorX.Y` where `X.Y` is the version you want to test against.